What is a Data Breach? 7 Most Common Causes of Data Breach

 To combat the risks related to DNS attacks, organizations ought to employ solid DNS security measures with the best practices for the reliable security of the DNS infrastructure and the data that is owned by them.

 This cryptographically signs the DNS data to prevent tampering and preserves data integrity.
-Another aspect that needs proper attention is to construct firewalls, intrusion detection/prevention systems, and DNS filtering solutions that are capable of detecting and blocking malicious DNS traffic including known attack patterns and signatures.
+Another aspect that needs proper attention is the construction of firewalls, intrusion detection/prevention systems, and DNS filtering solutions that are capable of detecting and blocking malicious DNS traffic, including known attack patterns and signatures.

-An effective way of preventing DNS attacks is to keep track of DNS traffic and analyze DNS logs for the suspicious activities and if any is found they should be responded to promptly.
+An effective way of preventing DNS attacks is to keep track of DNS traffic and analyze DNS logs for suspicious activities, and if any is found, they should be responded to promptly.

 Conclusion

-By following above solution you can quicky identify and protect your organization security incidents in real time as well as maintain your compliance with the regulation and standard.
+By following the above solution, you can quickly identify and protect your organization’s security incidents in real time and maintain compliance with the regulations and standards.

 Janki Mehta